 Hertford College

-With a history dating back 800 years, Hertford’s academic excellence is framed by a commitment to fairness and opportunity.
-Through their deep focus on teaching and research, Hertford’s fellows and lecturers are world leaders in their fields.
-Among their notable alumni, Hertford can count Jonathan Swift, author of Gulliver’s Travels, World Wildlife Fund founder Gavin Maxwell, and former Prime Minister of Malta, Dom Mintoff.
+With a history dating back 800 years, Hertford's academic excellence is framed by a commitment to fairness and opportunity.
+Through their deep focus on teaching and research, Hertford fellows and lecturers are world leaders in their fields.
+Among their notable alumni, Hertford can count Jonathan Swift, author of "Gulliver's Travels," World Wildlife Fund founder Gavin Maxwell and Dom Mintoff, former Prime Minister of Malta.
 A shared sense of community between staff and students creates a welcoming learning environment for students.

 St. Edmund Hall

-Note for International Students:
+Note for International Students

-For applicants who are not from an English speaking majority country or have not been solely educated in English throughout the past two years at the time of application (educated in English for 2 years by January deadline), we are required by the Home Office and Oxford University to assess your English language ability.
+For applicants who are not from an English-speaking majority country or have not been solely educated in English throughout the past two years at the time of application (educated in English for 2 years by January deadline), we are required by the Home Office and Oxford University to assess your English language ability.

-All teaching at Oxford University is carried out in English (with the exception of some language-specific teaching) and tutors must be convinced that you have sufficient fluency in written and spoken English to cope with your course from the start.
-Therefore, the University of Oxford requires the following from a non-native English-speaking applicant: IELTS: overall score of 7.5 (with at least 7.0 in each of the four components) or TOEFL (internet-based): overall score of 110 with component scores of at least: Listening 22, Reading 24, Speaking 25, and Writing 24.
+All teaching at Oxford University is carried out in English (with the exception of some language-specific teaching), and tutors must be convinced you have sufficient fluency in written and spoken English to cope with your course from the start.
+Therefore, the University of Oxford requires the following from a non-native English-speaking applicant: IELTS: overall score of 7.5 (with at least 7.0 in each of the four components) or TOEFL (internet-based): overall score of 110 with component scores of at least: Listening 22, Reading 24, Speaking 25 and Writing 24.

 For more information, please visit the University of Oxford's English language requirements website.